-- Review the definition of a system with your students.
+- Review the definition of a system, which you can explore with your students using the introductory lesson in advance of this lesson.
 A system is a collection of things or actions that work together as a connected whole.

 - As a class, review the definition of a heap.
 A heap is a group of parts that aren’t organized or connected to work together as a whole.

 - Show your class the Systems and Heaps worksheet using a document camera, projector, or a similar device.

 - Explain that they'll record the different systems and heaps in the classroom on this handout.

 - Model how your students should move around the room to look for systems.
 When you encounter something to record on your worksheet, vocalize your thought process aloud to demonstrate how to classify what you've found.
 For example: "I am going to put this in the systems section because..." or "I think this is a heap because..."

 - Ask for a student volunteer to model the process you just completed for the class.